STULZ develops next generation data center cooling system

 Data center operators can overlook this heat load increase, which could cause harm to IT equipment, resulting in a reduction in operational life, lower performance and reliability, and increased energy expenditure.

-“Climate management is one of the key challenges faced by operators of large, colocation and hyperscale data centres.
+“Climate management is one of the key challenges faced by operators of large, colocation and hyperscale data centers.
 A failure to understand the consequences of heat generation and deal with it properly can be disastrous,” comments STULZ deputy head of product management, Tobias Wolf.

 STULZ designed its solution to be configured around high performance fan walls, which use electronically commutated (EC) fans with integrated air/water heat exchangers.
 This allows a cooling capacity of around 100kW per metre of wall length to be achieved and enables the efficient air conditioning of high power densities, as well as racks of 42U or more.